idaholab/Deep-Lynx/readme.md

 1. `readme.md` files throughout the application.
 Can be found for the main application, export adapters, import adapters, and authentication levels.
 2. API level documentation in the form of Postman and Swagger collections - found in `api_documentation`
-3. Interactive documentation displayed as a website, found by opening `interactive_documentation/index.html`

 **Requirements**